How Much Does It Cost to Replace a Bumper In 2023?

-In 2022, the average cost for a replacement is $800–1.8K.
+The average cost for a replacement is $800–1.8K.
 However, most drivers in the US pay a bit less ($700–1.3K).
 It all comes down to what kind of a car you’re driving, how old it is, the state that you live in, and the mechanic/auto shop.
 A brand-new bumper will set you back $300–700.
 Foreign vehicle parts tend to cost a lot more, though; the same is true for full-size SUVs and trucks.

 If you’re driving a luxury vehicle (like a Ferrari or a Bugatti), the price can go up to $4–5K.
 Also, OEM bumpers are always pricier than aftermarket parts.
 And remember that rear bumpers are more expensive to replace compared to front bumpers (700–2K vs. 500–1.5K).
 Here’s a more detailed look at how much you should expect to pay: